SubconsciousCompute/seccomp-pledge/README.md

 ```

 ## License
-This software uses the MIT license.
+This project uses the MIT license.